kbs5280/phone-number-js/README.md

+NOTE: _This is a simple exercise I used to practice JavaScript basics._

 # Phone Number

 Write a program that cleans up user-entered phone numbers so that they can be sent SMS messages.